nidohl/nidohl/README.md

 okay like im waiting??
 I GOT A ROSE IN MY MOUTH AND HAND ON THE HIPS. -NID

+keep talking like that and my hands might be on your hips too lowk - ellie

 <p align="center">
   <img width="600" height="265" src="https://files.catbox.moe/biyz07.png">
 </p>